schackartk/new_job/README.md

 ```
 ### Setting your own defaults

-The defaults can be changed by creating a "~/.new_job.py" configuration file with any of all of the following fields: mgr, grp, queue, ncpu, mem, time, email.
+The defaults can be changed by creating a "~/.new_job.py" configuration file with any or all of the following fields: mgr, grp, queue, ncpu, mem, time, email.

 For example, mine looks like: